Kondee3/explorers/README.md

 # explorers
-Explorer app made with rust and react.
+Explorer app made with rust and react using tauri.